 NOTE: Dashes indicate that no data were reported or that data did not meet publication criteria.
+Overall occupational groups may include data for categories not shown separately a 40-hour week is the minimum full-time schedule.

 SOURCE: Bureau of Labor Statistics, National Compensation Survey.